Car Cleaning With Kids

 The Car Cleaning With Kids Routine

-Starting with the roof, wash 3-foot (or so) sections using your mitt or a rag dipped in soapy water.
-Rinse immediately.
 Continue this routine as you wash the hood, the sides, and the trunk.
 Don't suds the windows.
 You'll clean them separately.

 Sparkling Clean Car Windows

 Let's begin by removing that annoying dirt line around the top of your car door window.
 Lower the window an inch or so.
-Clean the outside first, dipping your sponge in the bucket or spraying your cleaner of choice on the towel.

-Wring any excess from your sponge then gently rub the window using a side-to-side motion, removing road grunge as you go.
-Roll up the window, finish cleaning the bottom portion; wipe dry with the clean cotton towel.
+Clean the outside first, dipping your sponge in the bucket or spraying your cleaner on the towel.
+Wring any excess from your sponge, then gently rub the window using a side-to-side motion, removing the road grunge as you go.

-Move in a clockwise motion around the car, similarly cleaning the outside glass.
+Roll up the window, finish cleaning the bottom portion, and wipe dry with a clean cotton towel.
+Move clockwise around the car, similarly cleaning the outside glass.

 Young boy on dad's shoulders washing car.